Brokerages Set Green Plains Inc. (NASDAQ:GPRE) PT at $42.22

-Shares of Green Plains Inc. (NASDAQ:GPRE) have been assigned an average rating of “Buy” from the eleven brokerages that are covering the company, Marketbeat.com reports.
-Two research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-The average 12-month target price among analysts that have issued a report on the stock in the last year is $42.22.
+Green Plains Inc. (NASDAQ:GPRE) has earned a consensus recommendation of “Buy” from the eleven research firms that are currently covering the firm, MarketBeat reports.
+Two analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+The average 1 year price target among brokers that have issued ratings on the stock in the last year is $42.22.

-GPRE has been the subject of a number of research reports.
-Evercore ISI initiated coverage on shares of Green Plains in a research report on Wednesday, July 14th.
-They set an “in-line” rating and a $44.00 target price for the company.
+A number of research analysts have recently weighed in on GPRE shares.
+Evercore ISI started coverage on Green Plains in a report on Wednesday, July 14th.
+They issued an “in-line” rating and a $44.00 price objective on the stock.
 They noted that the move was a valuation call.
-Roth Capital boosted their target price on shares of Green Plains from $40.00 to $55.00 and gave the company a “buy” rating in a research report on Tuesday, August 3rd.
-Zacks Investment Research downgraded shares of Green Plains from a “buy” rating to a “hold” rating in a research report on Thursday, August 5th.
-Craig Hallum upped their price objective on shares of Green Plains from $39.00 to $46.00 and gave the stock a “buy” rating in a research report on Tuesday, August 3rd.
-Finally, The Goldman Sachs Group upped their price objective on shares of Green Plains from $39.00 to $43.00 and gave the stock a “buy” rating in a research report on Tuesday, August 3rd.
+Bank of America assumed coverage on shares of Green Plains in a report on Thursday, July 15th.
+They issued a “buy” rating and a $45.00 price target on the stock.
+The Goldman Sachs Group lifted their price objective on shares of Green Plains from $39.00 to $43.00 and gave the company a “buy” rating in a research note on Tuesday, August 3rd.
+Zacks Investment Research lowered shares of Green Plains from a “buy” rating to a “hold” rating in a research note on Thursday, August 5th.
+Finally, Craig Hallum boosted their target price on shares of Green Plains from $39.00 to $46.00 and gave the company a “buy” rating in a research report on Tuesday, August 3rd.

-In other news, CAO Paul E. Kolomaya sold 1,500 shares of the business’s stock in a transaction dated Wednesday, June 23rd.
-The shares were sold at an average price of $33.50, for a total transaction of $50,250.00.
-Following the completion of the sale, the chief accounting officer now owns 77,747 shares of the company’s stock, valued at $2,604,524.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-4.80% of the stock is owned by insiders.

 Green Plains, Inc engages in the production of fuel-grade ethanol and corn oil; provision of grain handling; and storage commodity marketing and distribution services.
 It operates through the following segments: Ethanol Production; Agribusiness and Energy Services; Food and Ingredients; and Partnership.